Assault Charge Attorney Cody Villalon Will Protect Your Rights

 Domestic Assault in Richmond

 Assault and battery of a family member also carries specific consequences under Virginia law.
 Some additional penalties and punishments may apply in these domestic violence cases.
+If you’re facing charges and have questions about probation violations, it’s essential to consult with a skilled probation violation lawyer to understand your rights and options.

 Assault-on-family-member charges, also called “domestic assault,” are commonly prosecuted offenses in Virginia.
 Those facing this charge should speak with an assault charge lawyer immediately.